 Sophie squeezed her hand and mumbled, “You’re not relaxing.”

 “Aren’t you tired from the walk?”

 “I am… I was… Just awake, I guess.”
 She sat up and looked across the vista.
-“The man at the front desk said the river used to be much wider and a lot larger marine life lived in it.
-Now there’s talk about even discontinuing the ferry we used and replacing it with a bridge.”
+“The man at the front desk said the river used to be much wider, and a lot larger marine life lived in it.
+So now there’s talk about even discontinuing the ferry we used and replacing it with a bridge.

 “When was that?”

 “No, not when did you talk to him.
 When was it wider?”

 “When he was a kid.
 He said it was ten times as wide.”

 “And they knew all those years ago it was happening but did nothing—”

 Zella tsks.
 “Please don’t start.”

 “I’m not.
 You’re the one who brought it up.”